josh26turner/Ambilight/README.md

 # Ambillight
-An ambient lighting solution for the X11 window enviroment in Linux using an Arduino to control the LEDs.
+An ambient lighting solution for the X11 window environment in Linux using an Arduino to control the LEDs.

 ## Hardware
 * An Arduino - I use a nano